Author. Certified Coach. Catalytic Speaker.

 Today, I want to help others feel less alone and live their version of their best lives.

-My first career was in restaurant hospitality where I honed the joyous customer service I bring to my work today.
-I’ve also engraved trophies, made legal copies, and managed an office.
+In addition to restaurant hospitality, I’ve engraved trophies, made legal copies, and managed an office for a flooring store.
 But none of that work provided me enough time to write.
 So, I taught myself web design, founded a business, and started my second career.
 Since then, I have written two poetry collections and a chapbook.
 Public speaking and coaching are natural extensions to the work I have done, including as a single mother of my first child and then a stay-at-home mom of twins.
-At the core, I’m a poet; I’m driven to exploring the depth of human experience.
-I’m also a writer, and yes, writing poetry and prose are different enough to distinguish, at least to me.
+At the core, I’m a poet: I’m driven to exploring the depth of human experience.
 All of this to say, I bring creative perseverance to my work.
 I’m also hopelessly optimistic, a big-picture thinker, and energized by introspection.

 Professional bio